-Methods: We conducted a large original survey to investigate public attitudes toward work requirements.
-We analyze the predictors of overall support for work requirements, correlates of who should be exempt from them, and attitudes towards work supports that make compliance with work requirements easier.
+Methods: The authors conducted a large original survey to investigate public attitudes toward work requirements.
+They analyzed the predictors of overall support for work requirements, correlates of who should be exempt from them, and attitudes toward work supports that make compliance with work requirements easier.

-Findings: We find that public opinion is split relatively evenly when it comes to Medicaid work requirements in the abstract.
-When Americans are confronted with the complexities of issue, important nuances emerge.
-We find consistent evidence that support for work requirements is higher among conservatives, those who see Medicaid as a short-term program, and racially resentful non-Hispanic whites.
-We show that groups which have historically been framed as deserving like the disabled and seniors see high levels of support for their exemption.
-Finally, we find that Americans are supportive of policies providing individuals with help when transitioning into the workforce.
+Findings: The authors found that public opinion is split relatively evenly when it comes to Medicaid work requirements in the abstract.
+When Americans are confronted with the complexities of the issue, important nuances emerge.
+The authors also found consistent evidence that support for work requirements is higher among conservatives, those who see Medicaid as a short-term program, and racially resentful non-Hispanic whites.
+They show that groups that have historically been framed as deserving see high levels of support for their exemption (e.g., the disabled and senior citizens).
+Finally, the authors found that Americans are supportive of policies that provide individuals with help when transitioning into the workforce.